TommySoFM/Receipt-Test/README.md

 #### You can use API developing tools, [Postman](https://www.postman.com/ "Postman") for example,to send data to the API and get corresponding result.

-As data should be sent in JSON, please be sure to add headers `Content-Type: application/json` in request.
+As data should be POST in JSON format, please be sure to add headers `Content-Type: application/json` in request.

-The end-point accepts data in JSON format as below:
+The end-point accepts POST data in JSON format as below:
 ```
 [
   {